Learn to Homestead Quail for Eggs and Meat

 How did I overcome it?
 I had to grow up and simply trust myself to do good.

 To do the best job possible because the reality is you can’t change the minds of people.
-Their actions are quite often a reflection of where they are at in life.
+Their actions are quite often a reflection of who they choose to be.

-In fact, in my book, I have a favorite chapter, “Quail Opportunities.”
-This section of the book tells the reader how they could expand their quail journey and make additional income if desired.
+There is a chapter in this new book, Ground Raised Quail, “Quail Opportunities.”
+This section encourages the reader how they could expand their journey and make additional income if desired.

-One of these examples included creating workshops where they live, and I encourage folks to use the projects in my book and the book itself to help them teach the class.
+One of these examples included doing workshops, where I encourage folks to use the projects in my book to help them teach the class.

 When I wrote those words, my first thoughts were, “wow, I have grown.”
 That felt good, but believe me when I say, “I have a lot more growing up to do.”